Kamilcuk/nomad-tools/README.md

   --no-follow                     Just run once, get the logs in a best-effort
                                   style and exit.
   -t, --task COMPILE              Only watch tasks names matching this regex.
+  -g, --group COMPILE             Only watch group names matching this regex.
   --polling                       Instead of listening to Nomad event stream,
                                   periodically poll for events.
   -x, --no-preserve-status        Do not preserve tasks exit statuses.